vuejs/v2.vuejs.org/src/guide/comparison.md

 A few advantages here:

 - Any valid HTML is valid in a template
-- Many fewer implementation and stylistic decisions had to be made while writing it
+- Many fewer implementation and stylistic decisions have to be made while writing a template
 - There's much less visual noise
 - It reads more like English (e.g. for each item in items)